Mohamed-Abobaker/NC_knews_FE/README.md

 ## NC News - Northcoders front end project

-This is the front end for NC News which is an is a social news aggregation, web content rating, and discussion website.
+This is the front end for NC News which is a social news aggregation, web content rating, and discussion website.

 Northcoders News has articles which are divided into topics.
 Users can access and submit articles and each article has user curated ratings and can be up or down voted using the API.
 Users can also add comments about an article.
 Comments can also be up or down voted.
 A user can add comments and remove any article or comment which they have added.